aryanVijaywargia/Covid-19-diagnosis-using-deep-learning/README.md

 # COVID-19-Deep-Learning-CNN-Model
 **Introduction**

-COVID-19 (coronavirus disease 2019) infection which began in De- cember 2019 in Wuhan, China has widely spread all over the world.
+COVID-19 (coronavirus disease 2019) infection which began in December 2019 in Wuhan, China has widely spread all over the world.
 COVID-19 causes severe respiratory symptoms and is associated with relatively high ICU admission and mortality.
 Along with the continuously increasing number of cases, test kits were produced by aiming diagnosis.
 But according to the Hematology Fellow Atilla Uslu from Ankara University
 School of Medicine, “They started to have cases where the coronavirus test was negative twice, but lung tomography seemed compatible with coronavirus.